openstack-archive/solar/f2s/README.md

 #fsclient.py

-This script helps to create solar resource with some of nailgun data
+This script helps to create solar resource with some of nailgun data.
+Note, you should run it inside of the solar container.

 `./f2s/fsclient.py master 1`
 Accepts cluster id, prepares transports for master + generate keys task